Thesis

 Epic Games Store

-Launched in 2018, Epic Games Store (”EGS”) is a digital video game storefront, providing a game catalog, friends list management, player matchmaking, and other features.
-After the success of Fortnite, Epic used the profits to enter the gaming distribution market and to break its reliance on Steam, whose revenue cut could be as high as 30%.
-EGS’s revenue cut, at 12%, is more developer-friendly and constitutes a direct effort to tackle Steam’s dominance.
+Launched in 2018, Epic Games Store (”EGS”) is a digital video game storefront, providing a game catalogue, friends list management, player matchmaking, and other features.
+After the success of Fortnite, Epic used the profits to enter the gaming distribution market and to break its reliance on Steam, the largest PC game storefront.

 Source: Epic Games